fleetdm/fleet/docs/Using-Fleet/MDM-commands.md

 1. Run the `fleetctl get mdm-command-results --id=<insert-command-id>`

 2. Look at the on-screen information.

+## List of recent commands

+You can view the list of recently executed commands using "fleetctl":

+1. Run `fleetctl get mdm-commands`
+2. View the list of recently executed commands, most recent first, along with the timestamp, targeted hostname, command type, execution status and command ID.

+The command ID can be used to view command results as documented in [Step 4 of the previous section](#step-4-view-the-commands-results).
+The possible status values are:
+* Pending: the command has yet to be executed on the host.
+* Acknowledged: the command was executed successfully.
+* Error: execution of the command failed.
+* CommandFormatError: an MDM protocal format error occurred, possibly due to a malformed command.

 <meta name="pageOrderInSection" value="1506">
 <meta name="title" value="MDM commands">